Product Strategy

 API ahead of data model: You’ve exposed endpoints that the underlying data can’t fully sustain.
 This often manifests as inconsistent responses, performance issues at scale, or subtle bugs that only appear when customers push the system in ways you didn’t anticipate.

-Data model ahead of everything else: This is actually a good problem to have it means you’ve thought deeply about the domain but it can mean the product’s ambition isn’t yet legible to customers or builders.
-Vision without expression is still invisible.
+Data model ahead of everything else: This is a good problem to have, it means you’ve thought carefully about the domain, but it can mean the product’s ambition isn’t yet legible to customers or builders.
+Vision without visible expression is invisible.

-The goal isn’t perfect alignment at all times (products are constantly in motion), but conscious misalignment knowing which layer is leading and which is lagging, and having a plan to close the gap.
+The goal isn’t perfect alignment at all times, since products are constantly in motion, but conscious misalignment: knowing which layer is leading and which is lagging, and having a plan to close the gap.

 A Practical Lens for Founders and Product Leaders

-If you’re building a product, here’s a useful exercise: write one sentence describing what each of your three layers currently says about your product.
+Write one sentence describing what each of your three layers currently says about your product:

 • _Our UI says we are ____